- Insurance Services

 When renting a vehicle, should I buy the insurance coverage offered by the car rental company?

-If you have auto insurance protection on your personal vehicles, you do not need to buy extra insurance.
+If you have auto insurance protection on a personal vehicle that has full coverage and rental reimbursement, you may not need to buy extra insurance.
+However, be sure to verify this with your insurance company.

 If my car is in the shop and I need to rent a temporary vehicle, is the rental car covered on my auto insurance policy?

-Rental car coverage is only for vehicles that have been in an accident, not for cars experiencing mechanical failure.
+Rental car coverage is only for vehicles with rental reimbursement coverage that have been in an accident; not for cars experiencing mechanical failure.

 When my child gets his/her driver's license must I add him/her to my insurance policy?